Thweatt12/citibike-etl/README.md

 This project builds a complete ETL pipeline for CitiBike NYC trip data, using modern data engineering tools like Apache Airflow, Docker, and PostgreSQL.
 The pipeline follows the Bronze → Silver → Gold layered data architecture for scalable and maintainable data workflows.

+## Use Case

+The CitiBike dataset was chosen due to its complexity and real-world relevance since im in NY area.
+It provides an opportunity to work with:
+- Time-series data
+- Geographic data (station locations)
+- Public APIs and periodic data drops

+The pipeline can be extended for analytics, dashboards, or predictive models, such as forecasting demand or trip duration.

 ---

 Project Structure